TharinduTS/ABBA_BABA_2021/README.md

-convert to geno format using plink , make a bed file and remove any SNP with no data for autosomes do all these for l_only and s_only seperately and we need to change the chr names in the .bim file because these cause problems for admixture:
+convert to geno format using plink , make a bed file and remove any SNP with no data for autosomes do all these for l_only and s_only seperately and we need to change the chr names in the .bim file because these cause problems for admixture: create a directory to collect outputs from next step
 ```bash
 for i in all l_only s_only; do
 module load StdEnv/2020  intel/2020.1.217 bcftools/1.11